Can paper towels be recycled? Unfortunately no, paper towels are not recyclable. It may go against our intuition since

 If you prefer to have both paper towels and kitchen towels in your kitchen, you should look to buy paper towels that are completely tree-free, like our 100% recycled paper towels.
 There are many instances where paper towels are necessary, but when choosing them, it is good to choose ones that are not contributing to global deforestation.

 Many paper towels are made from virgin tree fibers, meaning trees are cut down to make the paper towel (and even toilet paper) product.
 Since these paper towels can’t be recycled, that means they are a very poor use of the trees that are being cut down to make them.
-Fortunately, you can find sustainable paper products, like recycled paper towels and bamboo paper products available to help the environment.
+Fortunately, you can find sustainable paper products, like recycled paper towels, bamboo toilet paper, and other bamboo paper products available to help the environment.

 At Reel Paper, we’re dedicated to combating deforestation by opting for 100% tree-free paper products.
 With the same amount of plushness and absorbency, you’re better off going green with recycled paper products.